Asda: Expansion

 In 2015, Asda adopted Walmart's slogan: "Save Money.
 Live Better".
 Around the same time they adopted an updated logo, with Walmart's yellow spark surrounding the first letter.
 The spark was later removed.
 In June 2016, it was announced that Andy Clarke, CEO since 2010, would be replaced by Sean Clarke, the head of parent company Walmart's operations in China.

 In October 2017, Asda announced that the current CEO, Sean Clarke would be replaced by Roger Burnley, the deputy CEO, from 1 January 2018, and the sixth CEO since 2000.

 In November 2017, Asda recruited Jesús Lorente, from French hypermarket retailer Carrefour.
 He became CMO (Chief Merchandising Officer), in January 2018, and was put in charge of the fresh food and general merchandise offer within all stores.
 After reportedly clashing with Roger Burnley and only six months in his post, Lorente left Asda at the end of July 2018.
 His role was divided up between Burnley and Anthony Hemmerdinger.

 Abandoned merger with Sainsbury's

 In April 2018, Sainsbury's and Walmart announced negotiations about a possible merger of Sainsbury's and Asda, creating the largest supermarket chain in the UK.
 Under the plans, Walmart would own 42% of the combined business, which would be led by the existing chief executive of Sainsbury's, Mike Coupe.
 The group would also open branches of Argos within Asda stores.
-The merger underwent intense scrutiny by a cross-party group of MPs, chairing select committees for the proposed merger, along with the Competition and Markets Authority, investigating the impact of how the deal could negatively affect the retail industry by a possible reduction of consumer choice for shoppers resulting in price rises, and of how suppliers, especially smaller, family-owned companies could be squeezed by the combined group.
-The CMA were inundated with complaints by suppliers and other major retailers of the damage they felt would be inflicted upon them if the deal was approved.
-On 25 April 2019 the CMA blocked the proposed merger, suggesting that it would increase prices for consumers and make competition unfair for the other UK retailers, Sainsbury's then announced that it was abandoning the merger.
+The merger underwent intense scrutiny from a cross-party group of MPs who were chairing select committees for the proposed merger and the Competition and Markets Authority, who were inundated with complaints from suppliers and other major retailers who complained of the damage they felt would be inflicted upon them if the deal was approved.
+On 25 April 2019, the CMA blocked the proposed merger, suggesting that it would increase prices for consumers and make competition unfair for other UK retailers.
+Sainsbury's then announced that it was abandoning the merger.